astroDimitrios/git-novice/episodes/05-history.md

 on the other hand,
 moving backward and forward in time becomes much easier.

+## Reverting Changes

+Generally it is best to spot and revert mistakes before the commit stage.
 The table below summarises how to revert a change depending on where in the commit process you are: